Things to Do in Malta for Tourists

 Summer Festivals & Outdoor Events

 If you visit between June and September, you will find Malta at its most vibrant.
 The Isle of MTV is a free open-air concert in Floriana featuring major international artists.
-Earth Garden is Malta's largest alternative festival, held at Ta' Qali National Park with five stages covering everything from world music and reggae to techno and psytrance — it attracts around 30,000 people over three days.
-Bloom Festival brings house and techno to open-air venues with international headliners.
-For something darker, Dark Malta Festival caters to gothic, industrial and metal fans with live bands and alternative culture.
-Village festas (local patron saint feasts) happen every weekend across different towns with fireworks, brass bands, and street food — these are free and give you an authentic taste of Maltese culture.
+Earth Garden is Malta's largest alternative festival, held at Ta' Qali National Park with five stages covering world music, reggae, techno, and psytrance — attracting 30,000 people over three days.
+Bloom Festival brings house and techno to outdoor venues.
+Beach clubs like Cafe del Mar, Bora Bora, and MedAsia Playa host pool parties and DJ events every weekend.
+Boat parties run from Sliema with sunset cruises and live DJs.
+Village festas happen every weekend across different towns with fireworks, brass bands, and street food — completely free and unmissable.

 Malta is becoming a serious stop for world-touring artists.
-In 2026, rock legends Scorpions are performing live in Malta — a bucket-list moment for any rock fan.
-Global hitmaker Pitbull is also coming with Lil Jon as part of his "I'm Back" world tour.
-These big-ticket concerts typically sell out weeks in advance, so if your visit coincides with one, book early.
+Scorpions are performing live in Malta.
+Pitbull with Lil Jon is coming as part of his "I'm Back" world tour.
+Bonnie Tyler, Kim Wilde, James Morrison, and Gabriel Iglesias have also performed or are scheduled in Malta this year.
 Check our Music Events page for the full concert calendar.

 Food & Drink Experiences